The following comprehensive list of study skills for elementary students will help your learners soar academically.

-During these times, take the opportunity observe how well students are applying certain study skills.
+During these times, take the opportunity to observe how well students are applying certain study skills.

 The strategy Read, Cover, Remember, and Retell is helpful to students who struggle to remember the main ideas from a piece of text.

-After he or she reads the text, he covers it with his hand, thinks about what he just read, and then tells you the teacher (or tells himself) the main points.
+- After he or she reads the text, he covers it with his hand, thinks about what he just read, and then retells the main points.

-This is such a great strategy for improving reading comprehension and understanding concepts in all subjects.
+This is such a great strategy for improving reading comprehension in all subjects.

-If a child can’t retell the main points of the story problem and determine what issue needs to be solved, then she’s going to have a really hard time solving that word problem.
+If a student can’t retell the main points of the story problem and determine what issue needs to be solved, then she’s going to have a really hard time solving that word problem.

-This strategy works well at home, too, for students can teach skills and strategies they’re learning at school to their parents.
+This strategy works well at home, too.
+Students can teach parents the skills and strategies they’re learning at school.

 This in turn helps their parents see how well they’re absorbing information.